-As an ADA Consultant we can help the commercial real estate buyer understand the ADA and use this instrument to its full potential.
-Whether you need an accessibility survey performed, an implementation plan developed, employee and/or staff training, or other services tailored to your specific needs, we will provide you with professional and knowledgeable service.
+The Americans with Disabilities Act (ADA) is an instrument that gives businesses and property owners the ability to build positive relationships with a large segment of the population via accessibility.
+The U.S. Department of Labor reports that people with disabilities have $175 billion annually in discretionary income.
+It is clearly in the best interest of businesses to make their facilities and services accessible.
+As your ADA Consultant we can guide you to use this instrument to its potential.
+Whether you need an accessibility survey performed, an implementation plan developed, employee/ staff training, or other services tailored to your specific needs, we will provide you with professional and knowledgeable service.

 To begin, let’s address the main question owners ask – in what area(s) do I need to be compliant?
 You may have tried to navigate the maze of acronyms (ADA, ADAAG, ABA) that revolve around accessibility and ended up more confused than when you started.

 The Department of Justice published revised regulations for Titles II and III of the Americans with Disabilities Act of 1990 “ADA” in the Federal Register on September 15, 2010.
 These regulations adopted revised, enforceable accessibility standards called the 2010 ADA Standards for Accessible Design “2010 Standards” or “Standards.”
 The 2010 Standards set minimum requirements – both scoping and technical — for newly designed and constructed or altered State and local government facilities, public accommodations, and commercial facilities to be readily accessible to and usable by individuals with disabilities.

 Service animals are animals that are individually trained to perform tasks for people with disabilities.
 Typically, restaurants, stores, and other businesses with a "no pets" policy must make an exception to the policy when a customer has a service animal.